[ Advisory Board Secure Login ]

 Kent State University

-Dr. Richard Cowan completed his graduate training in school psychology at University of Nebraska-Lincoln.
-He is currently an associate professor in the school psychology program at Kent State University.
-Richard has been involved in a number of research projects, publications, presentations, and grants focusing on the implementation and evaluation of positive behavioral supports across settings for a variety of learners, including students with disabilities (e.g., autism) and those who are at-risk for academic failure.
+Richard Cowan, Ph.D., is an associate professor at Kent State University.
+He completed his graduate training at the University of Nebraska-Lincoln.
+Cowan has been involved in multiple research projects, publications, presentations, and grants focusing on the implementation and evaluation of positive behavioral supports across settings for a variety of learners, including students with disabilities and students who are at risk for academic failure.
+Cowan's most recent work focuses on the prevention of disruptive behavior in the classroom within the context of building positive, inclusive environments for all students.

 KidsLink Neurobehavioral Center